-arbitration concerning the grievance of:
+The Associated Academic Professionals hereby gives notice of its intent to proceed to arbitration concerning the grievance of:

-, dated which was no resolved satisfactorily at Step Three of the grievance procedure.
+, da ted which was not

+resolved satisfactorily at Step Three of the grievan ice procedure.

-The following statement of the issue to be presented for arbitration is proposed:
+The following statement of the issue to be present ed for arbitration is proposed:

+Name:

+Authorized Representative,

-Name: Authorized Representative, Associated Academic Professionals Eastern Oregon University
+Associated Academic Professionals Eastern Oregon University

 Signature:

 Date:

-I hereby authorize the Associated Academic Professionals to proceed to arbitration with my grievance.
-I understand and agree that by filing this notice I hereby waive any right concerning review by, the Oregon State Board of Higher Education, or judicial review a a contested case under the Administrative Procedures Act (ORS Chapter 183) of the decisions rendered at prior steps of the grievance procedure.
-I hereby authorize the Associated Academic Professionals and the University, or their representatives, to use copies of material in my personnel file which are pertinent to this grievance and to furnish copies of the same to the arbitrator.
+I hereby authorize the Associated Academic Profermy grievance.
+I understand and agree that by filing concerning judicial review as a contested case under (ORS Chapter 183) of the decisions rendered at professor authorize the Associated Academic Professor representatives, to use copies of material in my per grievance and to furnish copies of the same to the ng this notice I hereby waive any rights ler the Administrative Procedures Act rior steps of the grievance procedure.
+I sionals and the University, or their ersonnel file which are pertinent to this

 Grievant's name:

 Grievant's signature:

 Date: